-Nonferrous metals include the “pure” elements, such as aluminum.
-Because they do not contain iron, they are nonmagnetic and have a lower melting temperature.
-It is essential that base metal and filler metal are matched to ensure that like metals are welded.
+Nonferrous metals include the pure elements (for example aluminum).
+Since they do not contain iron, they do notmagnetize and have a lower melting point.
+It is critical that the base and filler metals match so you are welding similar metals.

-Because this process involves the melting and fusion of the base and filler into one new metal, melting temperatures, and metal characteristics must be similar.
-We can join dissimilar metals by brazing, braze welding, or soldering because these processes do not actually melt the base metal.
+Since welding involves melting and fusing the base and filler into one new metal, melting points, and characteristics of the metals to be welded must be similar.
+Dissimilar metals can be joined by brazing, braze-welding or soldering, since none of these processes melt the base metels.

-Ferrous metals contain iron with varying amounts of carbon and other alloying elements, such as chromium, molybdenum, manganese, and nickel.
-Each alloy imparts a unique characteristic to the low-carbon steel.
+Ferrous metals all have some amount of iron combined with alloys including carbon, chromium, molybdenum, manganese, and nickel.
+Each alloy contributes a property of to the low-carbon steel.

-Mild steel (low-carbon steel) is the most used type and the easiest with which to work.
-Mild steel can be cut and welded with all of the processes covered in this book.
-It makes up most of the metal items you commonly use, make, or repair, including automobile bodies, bicycles, railings, furniture, cabinets, and shelving.
+Mild steel (or low-carbon steel) is by far the most common and easiest to work with.
+It can be cut and welded using all of the processes described in this book.
+It is in almost all of the metal items you use, make, or repair, including automotive bodies, bicycles, railing, furniture, cabinets, and shelving.

-Adding other alloying elements, such as chromium and nickel, to the low-carbon steel produces stainless steel.
-Because stainless steel does not oxidize (rust) easily, it is cut best with a plasma cutter.
+With other alloying elements (like chromium and nickel) added to low-carbon steel one can then produce ‘stainless steel’.
+Stainless steel, does not oxidize (rust) easily, so is best cut, or welded using a plasma cutter.

-As always when welding low-carbon steel or alloyed steel, the filler metal must be matched to the elements to ensure a high-quality weld is produced.
+As with low-carbon steel, filler metal must be selected, which is a good match to the alloy’s elements to assure a good quality weld does not result.

-Aluminum is the most widely used nonferrous metal because it is lightweight and corrosion-resistant.
-Like steel, it is available in many alloys and is often heat-treated to increase strength.
+Aluminum is the most common nonferrous metal clearly due to its light weight and corrosion resistant properties.
+Aluminum, like steel, has many alloys and is frequently heat-treated to increase strength.

 Metal Shapes & Sizes

-Mild steel and most other metals come in a variety of shapes, sizes, and thicknesses.
-Metal thickness may be given as a fraction of an inch, decimal, or gauge.
-Sheet metal is typically 3 ⁄16 inch or less in thickness and called out as a gauge number, and plate metal is 1 ⁄4 inch or thicker.
+Mild steel and most metals come in a variety of configurations, sizes, and thickness varieties.
+Metal thickness can be specified as, fraction of an inch, decimal, or gauge.
+Sheet metal will usually be 3 /16 inch thin or less and designated as a gauge number, while plate will be ¼ inch or thicker.

 Structural metal typically is identified by its length, width, and by its wall, leg, or web thickness.
 Some of the most common structure types and size callouts are:

-• A. Rectangular tubing is used for structural framing, trailers, and furniture.
-Dimensions for rectangular tubing are specified by width × height × wall thickness × length.
+- A. Rectangular tubing serves purposes such as structural framing, trailers, and furniture.
+The dimensions for rectangular tubing are expressed as width x height x wall thickness x length.

-• B. Square tubing is used for structural framing, trailers, and furniture.
-Dimensions for square tubing are specified by width × height × wall thickness × length.
+- B. Square tubing serves purposes such as structural framing, trailers, and furniture.
+The dimensions for square tubing are expressed as width x height x wall thickness x length.

-• C. Rail cap is used for making handrails.
-Rail cap dimensions are the overall width and the widths of the channels on the underside.
+- C. Rail cap is used to create handrails.
+The dimensions of rail cap are the overall width and width of the channels on the underside.

-• D. Channel is often used for making handrails.
-Very large channels can be used in truck frames and structural items, such as bridges or industrial equipment.
-The legs, or flanges, make it stronger than flat bars.
-Dimensions for a channel are specified by flange thickness × flange height × channel width (outside) × length.
+- D. Channel is used for creating handrails.
+For truck frames and structural items (for example, bridges or industrial items) can use very large channels.
+The legs (or flanges) make it much stronger than flat bars.
+The dimensions of a channel are expressed as flange thickness x flange height x width (outside) x length.

-• E. Round tubing is not the same as a pipe.
-Round tubing is used for structural items, while pipe is used to transport liquids or gases.
-Dimensions for round tubing are specified by the outside diameter (OD) × wall thickness × length.
+- E. Round tubing is not the same as a pipe.
+Round tubing is used for a structural item, pipe is for transporting liquids or gases.
+Dimensions for round tubing are specified by outside diameter (OD) x wall thickness x length.

-• F. T-bar dimensions are given as width × height × thickness of flanges × height.
+- F. T-bar dimensions are specified as width × height × thickness of flanges × height.

-• G. Angle or angle iron has many structural and decorative uses.
-Dimensions for the angle are specified by flange thickness × flange width (leg) × flange height (leg) × length.
-Angles can be equal leg length or unequal leg length.
+- G. Angle or angle iron has a wide variety of structural and decorative applications.
+The dimensions for the angle are specified as thickness (flange) x width (leg) x height (leg) x length.
+Angles can be equal length legs or unequal length legs.

-• H. I. J. Square, round, or hexagonal bar (hex bar) dimensions are specified by width/outside diameter (flat to flat for a hexagonal bar) × length.
+- H. I. J. Square, round or hex bar (hex bar) dimensions are specified by width / outside diameter (flat to flat for a hexagonal bar) x length.

-Flat bar/strap (not pictured) is available in many sizes and is typically not wider than 12″ for flat bars are specified by thickness × width × length.
+Flat bar/strap (not shown) comes in various sizes, but is usually not wider than 12″ for flat bars are specified by thickness × width × length.

-Sheet metal (not pictured) is 3 ⁄16″ or less in thickness and is often referred to by its gauge number.
-Plate is 1 ⁄4″ or greater in thickness and is specified by its thickness in fractions of an inch.
+Sheet metal (not shown) is 3 ⁄16″ or less and may be referred to by gauge number.
+Plate is 1 ⁄4″ or greater and is identified by its thickness in fractions of an inch.

-Diamond plate is used as heavy-duty siding for toolboxes and carts because of its durability and strength.
-It is also used for decorative applications.
+Diamond plate is utilized as heavy-duty siding on carts, tool boxes and the like, because of its strength and durability.
+It is also used in decorative applications.
 It is sold as length × width × thickness.

 Metal Identification Chart